-Type of Request Description Public Typically received through a notification service (e.g., One Call Centre) or directly from the Facility Owner when they have received it through a notification service. • Necessary data (e.g., drawings) and access to facilities are provided to the Locator through the notification service.
-Private Typically received directly from the Requestor. • The Locator requests for necessary data about the locate from the Requestor.
-The Requestor may not have all the information available to pass along (e.g., drawings, records).
+Type of Request Description Public Typically received through a notification service (e.g., One Call Centre. • Necessary data (e.g., drawings) and access to facilities are provided to the Locator through the notification service.
+Private Typically received directly from the Requestor.
+The Locator requests for necessary data about the locate from the Requestor.